Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 ### The king of structured text editing.
 The last two points (precision & macros) combined make Vim the king of structured text[^4] editing.
-It makes editing structured text *fun*.
+It makes editing structured text fun.
 There, I said it.\
 Do you want to swap the first two sentences of each line?
 The first and the last?
 Want to [execute this operation](https://vim.fandom.com/wiki/Power_of_g) on every line containing a specific word (or Regex)?
 All trivial.

-### Never loose text through undo / redo.
+### Never lose text through undo / redo.
 This is very hard to put in words so bear with me.
 Let's try to walk through an example situation which probably happened to you.